goprojojo/home-assistant.github.io/source/getting-started/customizing-devices.markdown

 <p class='note warning'>
 New customize information will be applied the next time the state of the entity gets updated.
 </p>

+### Splitting customize:#####
+Ehen splitting customize: in seperate file you need to make sure customize: ! include customize.yaml is directly under time_zone: and not with your other ! includes.

 ### [Next step: Setting up presence detection &raquo;](/getting-started/presence-detection/)